nisaacdz/yuxi/README.md

 These define the structure of data exchanged for various events.

-Http endpoint `/auth/me` returns `ClientSchema` whether user is authenticated or not.
-This helps to track each client in tournaments.
+The HTTP endpoint `/auth/me` returns `ClientSchema` whether the user is authenticated or not.
+This helps track each client in tournaments.

 ### Common Types